LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 ### Review Week
 1. Assesment on readiness to work on projects, evaluations and remedies recommended
-2. Research and Choosing of production projects
+2. Research and choosing of production projects

 ## WEEK 5